-Breaking Clean is a media communications and consultation organization focused on bridging the jobs versus environment debate while establishing common ground between divisive sociopolitical views.
+Breaking Clean is communications firm specializing in environmental and social justice advocacy.
 Our services include public outreach and education, communication strategy development and training, and media production.

 At Breaking Clean, we look to inspire an improved dialog between justice organizations and the general public, one capable of bringing people from all walks of life together to face the common concerns of public health and safety through increased public advocacy and multi-generational sustainability initiatives.
 By working together, we can ensure a healthier, happier future for generations to come.